Iran nuclear deal seen reducing bomb risk despite Israeli criticism

 Still, verification of the deal's implementation will be "full of landmines", warned Mark Hibbs of the Carnegie Endowment think-tank.

-"This will require a level of cooperation and information-sharing between the IAEA, the powers and Iran which is probably unprecedented concerning one country's nuclear program."
+"This will require a level of cooperation and information-sharing between the IAEA, the powers and Iran which is probably unprecedented concerning one country's nuclear programme."

 The official agreement text has not been made public.
 But the U.S. fact sheet said Iran had also agreed not to hook up additional centrifuges of any type, leave inoperable roughly half of the installed such machines at Natanz, and not increase its stock of 3.5 percent enriched uranium, among other things.